toddmaustin/bringup-bench/README.md

 ## Benchmarks

 The Bringup-Bench benchmarks were selected for their minimal library and system dependencies, while still being interesting and non-trival codes.i Currently, the benchmark suite supports the following benchmarks.
 Note that the benchmarks tagged with (FP) require some form of floating point support, and the remaining benchmarks only require integer and string computation.

 - **ackermann** - Calculates the Ackermann function for a variety of input values.

 - **anagram** - Computes anagrams for the phrases in "input.txt" using the diction in the "words".
 This benchmark uses code-based read-only file access for multiple files.

+- **audio-codec** - Implements the A-Law compression algorithm for 16-bit PCM audio streams.

+- **avl-tree** - An AVL tree implmenetation with test code.

 - **banner** - Prints out a fancy vertical banner.

 - **blake2b** - Reference implementation and test of BLAKE2b, a cryptographic hash function based on Daniel J. Bernstein's ChaCha stream cipher.

+- **bloom-filter** - A Bloom filter implementation with test code that measures accuracy and false-positive rates.

 - **boyer-moore-search** - Performs a Boyer-Moore optimized search, given a test string and a large string to search.